I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • Minerals

-Deficiencies, or imbalances, can impair neuronal function and resilience.
+Deficiencies and imbalances can impair neuronal function and resilience.

 7. Gut Health & Microbiome

-Your gut and brain are deeply connected.
+The gut and brain are deeply connected.

 8. Sleep Quality (Including Sleep Apnoea Risk)